 Asbestos clearance testing is the final verification process conducted after asbestos removal to confirm that the work area is safe for reoccupation.
-Independent certified professionals collect multiple air samples using aggressive sampling techniques that simulate disturbance to detect any residual asbestos fibers.
-Samples are analyzed by accredited laboratories using Transmission Electron Microscopy (TEM) or Phase Contrast Microscopy (PCM) to count fiber concentrations.
-Results must be below regulatory thresholds (typically 0.01 fibers per cubic centimeter) before the area can be released.
+Independent certified professionals collect multiple air samples using sampling techniques designed to detect any residual asbestos fibers.
+Samples are analyzed by accredited laboratories using Transmission Electron Microscopy (TEM), Phase Contrast Microscopy (PCM), or the META method (analytical TEM per NF X 43-050 in France), depending on the applicable national standard.
+Results must be below the regulatory clearance threshold before the area can be released — thresholds vary by jurisdiction, such as 0.01 f/cc (PCM) or 70 s/mm² (TEM) under EPA AHERA in the United States, 0.01 f/ml (PCM) under HSG 248 in the United Kingdom, 5 f/L (META/TEM) in France, and equivalent limits in other countries.
 Visual inspection confirms that all asbestos-containing materials have been removed, surfaces are clean, and containment barriers can be dismantled.
 Clearance testing must be performed by third-party professionals independent from the removal contractor to ensure objectivity.
 Successful clearance is documented with a formal certificate required for regulatory compliance, property transactions, and building reoccupation permits.

 Enter your location to find certified professionals offering this service in your area